ING Groep (AMS:INGA) PT Set at €12.10 by JPMorgan Chase & Co.

-JPMorgan Chase & Co. set a €12.10 ($14.07) price objective on ING Groep (AMS:INGA) in a report issued on Thursday morning, Borsen Zeitung reports.
+JPMorgan Chase & Co. set a €12.10 ($14.07) price target on ING Groep (AMS:INGA) in a research report report published on Wednesday, Borsen Zeitung reports.
 The firm currently has a buy rating on the stock.

 ING Groep N.V.
 (ING) is a financial institution.
 The Company offers banking services.
 The Company’s segments include Retail Netherlands, which offers current and savings accounts, business lending, mortgages and other consumer lending in the Netherlands; Retail Belgium, which offers products that are similar to those in the Netherlands; Retail Germany, which offers current and savings accounts, mortgages and other customer lending; Retail Other, which offers products that are similar to those in the Netherlands, and Wholesale Banking, which offers wholesale banking activities (a full range of products from cash management to corporate finance), real estate and lease.